SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units/basics.md

 #### features

+The featural analysis (repurposed term) is that an emic unit is a combination of features.
 Feature is ambiguous between ffeature and fcategory.
 Featural is looking at a thing from the perspective of features.
 »⟮A feature matrix⟯« is ⟮the set of ＿features＿⟯ that ⟮characterize a particular ＿emic unit＿⟯.